rakesh-upx/Web-Scraping/web scraping/README.md

 ## Data Description

-_ # *_ The website contains data on various models of iphone & Samsung mobiles.
+* The website contains data on various models of iphone & Samsung mobiles.
+* Model of phone,Rating & Price were scraped from each page

+## Tools used
+The entire experiment was conducted in Python.`BeautifulSoup,urllib` libraries were used to scrape each page of the website.The scraped data was tabulated using `csv & Pandas` libraries.

+## Code Snippets